Szegoo/Debugger/README.md

 ```

 The future versions will have more details about the function call like in which
-block code is the debug function called
+block of code is the debug function called.